 (Steve had been right.
 In 1989, Canadians could still get jobs in Japan this way.
 Get the job, then be taken by your employer to Immigration to arrange a work visa.
 Americans, on the other hand, had to leave Japan, go to Seoul or Hong Kong, apply for a work visa there, then come back.
 Later this policy applied to Canadians as well.
 In ’89, however, I was spared this ordeal by my birthplace and my arrival date.)

-Even luckier, Jay’s co-worker, Rhonda, an asthmatic but athletic and enthusiastic New Zealander in her late 20s who had cycled from Tokyo to Sapporo, in her dry Kiwi way, remarks that since her previous house mate had recently vacated his upstairs room, she guessed I could stay in it for a few weeks until I found a place….
+Even luckier, Jay’s co-worker, Rhonda, an asthmatic but athletic and enthusiastic New Zealander in her late 20s who had cycled from Tokyo to Sapporo, remarks in her dry Kiwi way, that since her previous house mate had recently vacated his upstairs room, she guessed I could stay in it for a few weeks until I found a place….
 The rent was a mere CDN$180/month.
 More important, Rhonda is a fount of information about how to survive on a bike in the city—something I would do for the next three years.
-She also introduces me to cheap bread—pan-no-mimi—the “ears of the loaf”—cut off and sold at a tiny fraction of the crustless white bread many Japanese have been taught to prefer.
-(Later, I discovered and joyfully paid the equivalent of $10.00 or more a loaf for other heavy, moist Sapporo breads, maybe the best I have ever enjoyed.)
+She also introduces me to cheap bread—pan-no-mimi—the “ears of the loaf”—cut off and sold in a plastic bag at a tiny fraction of the crustless white bread many Japanese have been taught to prefer.
+(Later, I discovered and joyfully paid the equivalent of $10.00 or more a loaf for other heavy, moist Sapporo breads, maybe the best I have ever enjoyed!)